gitter-badger/ngcloud/docs/tutorial/quickstart.rst

     $ python -m ngcloud.report
     # Usage:
-    # ... (they access same function)
+    # ... (they access the same function)

 .. seealso::

-    To use the parser inside a Python program, call the function :py:func:`ngcloud.report.generate` directly.
+    To use the parser inside a Python program, call :py:func:`ngcloud.report.generate` directly.